emnify/product-docs/docs/services/sms.md

 For sending SMS through the REST API, check out the [Sending and receiving SMS](#_sending_and_receiving_sms) section.

 For receiving SMS and delivery notifications for SMS in your application, you can use the SMS webhook which can be configured under **Device Policies** → **Service Policies** → **SMS Interface**.
-Select Webhook and configure the URL and optionally, secret token to where you want the SMS to be delivered.

-import AddWebhook from './assets/portal-device-policies-add-webhook.png';

 <img
   src={require('./assets/portal-device-policies-sms-interface-webhook.png').default}